auraphp/Aura.View/README.md

 - If you assign an object to the template, its properties and method returns will also be escaped as you access them.

-Here is an example of the business logic to assign data to the template:
+Here is an example of the business logic to assign data to the template ...

     <?php
     /**